Leadership Opportunities for Teens (LOFT)

 Two sessions of LOFT are being planned; each session can accommodate 20 teens.
 Holding both sessions is dependent upon the number of applications and funding.

-Please Note - Due to the growing popularity of and the increased demand for this program, more applications are received than can be accommodated each year; submission of an application is not a guarantee for program participation.
-Applicants will be notified via email on March 31, 2014 whether or not they have been selected for LOFT 2014.
+Due to the popularity of this program, more applications are often received than can be accommodated in a given year; submission of an application is not a guarantee for program participation.
+Applicants will be notified via email on March 31, 2015 whether or not they have been selected for LOFT 2015.
 Applicants who are not selected for this year’s program are strongly encouraged to apply in future years.

 To Learn More